the-rooster/InstaTonne/README.md

 # InstaTonne
 [InstaTonne](https://cmput404-group6-instatonne.herokuapp.com/app/) is a revolutionary social networking app that embraces the interconnectedness and the web's peer-to-peer nature.
-Our aim is to provide users with more autonomy and choice while connecting them to various independent social networks without being limited to a single platform like Facebook, Instagram or Twitter.

 Join us in redefining the social networking experience by taking control of your own content and connections.
 Welcome to InstaTonne!